|Preview of Stamps Catalogue CD : VOLUME 1|

 Album Weeds describes two forgeries of these stamps, I will give descriptions of both of them:

-This forgery is the first forgery described in Album Weeds: There is a dot behind 'OLDENBURG'.
-The top '1' of '1/15' is at a larger distance from the mantle above it.
-The letters 'GR' at the left hand side are very close to each other.
+This forgery is the first forgery described in Album Weeds: There is a dot behind "OLDENBURG".
+The top "1" of "1/15" is at a larger distance from the mantle above it.
+The letters "GR" at the left hand side are very close to each other.
+The "L" of "THALER" has no top serifs.
 The background colour is very fade.
+I've also seen it with a box cancel.

 There also exists a modern forgery on bright paper (made by Peter Winter in the 1980's).